OrbitChain: Orchestrating In-orbit Real-time Analytics of Earth Observation Data: In-orbit Earth Observation Analytics: Limitations and Opportunities

 \section{In-orbit Earth Observation Analytics: Limitations and Opportunities}

-Current Earth observation analytics frameworks fall into two categories, ground-assisted and in-orbit, depending on whether the ground station participates in analytics.
-In this section, we evaluate existing in-orbit analytics frameworks and identify their limitations.
-Evaluation of ground-assisted frameworks are presented in Appendix~\ref{appdx:ground_assist_framework}.
-We also discuss opportunities for a real-time analytics framework.
+Earth observation analytics frameworks fall into two categories, ground-assisted and fully in-orbit, depending on whether the ground station or cloud participates.
+Ground-assisted frameworks fail to deliver real-time results due to scarce contact windows to the ground~\cite{denby2023kodan}.
+Appendix~\ref{appdx:ground_assist_framework} provides a detailed discussion with supporting data.
+This motivates us to focus on fully \emph{in-orbit Earth observation analytics} to deliver real-time insights.